Sharon Callahan named as 2006 STAR

 Outside her role as president of Summit Grey, her role at the time of receiving the award, Callahan dedicates much of her time to HBA activities.
 She began her involvement in 1989 and became a member of the HBA advisory board in 1995.
 Callahan served as president of the HBA in 1997 and became president of the HBA Metro Chapter in 2005.
 In 2002, HBA president Mary Cobb honored Callahan as the recipient of the first "Time to Make a Difference" award for her years of dedication to the organization.

 Callahan’s focus is on effective but efficient communications and maximizing sales.
-Over the course of her 25-year career, she has been involved in all aspects of strategic pharmaceutical marketing and gained skills in many disciplines including medical education, publishing sales and management, clinical programs and interactive programs.
+Over the course of her career, she has been involved in all aspects of strategic pharmaceutical marketing and gained skills in many disciplines including medical education, publishing sales and management, clinical programs and interactive programs.